postgres-ai/docs/docs/guides/cloning/create-clone.md

 ---
-title: How to create Database Lab clones
+title: How to create a Database Lab clones
 sidebar_label: Create a clone
 ---